Samagra-Development/Samagra-Website/src/pages/careers/index.md

       communication skills.
     question: 2.
 Is there an ideal profile?
 Is prior experience in consulting or the development sector mandatory?
-  - answer: No. We have a common recruitment procedure for all projects.
-Projects are allotted after recruitment based on fit and openings.
+  - answer: No. We have a common recruitment procedure for all programs.
+Programs are allotted after recruitment based on fit and openings.
     question: 3.
 Can I apply to a role for a specific project or state?
   - answer: >